 Julian was previously CEO of Pool Re, the UK Government-backed terrorism reinsurance mutual, for almost a decade.
 He joined Pool Re with the mandate to bring a fresh perspective to a company that had changed little since its formation in 1993.
 He implemented a strategic change programme and led the negotiations with HM Treasury in two formal reviews of Pool Re’s role.
-He repositioned the company as a champion of innovation and an international thought leader, spearheading a broader and more sophisticated underwriting proposition requiring an amendment to an Act of Parliament; the purchase of the world’s largest terrorism retrocession programme; the launch of the world’s first terrorism Catastrophe Bond; and investment in a partnership with the Home Office in risk mitigation projects.
+He repositioned the company as a champion of innovation and an international thought leader, spearheading a broader and more sophisticated underwriting proposition requiring an amendment to an Act of Parliament.
+He oversaw the negotiation of the world’s largest terrorism retrocession programme as well as the launch of the world’s first terrorism Catastrophe Bond.
+Working with politicians and civil service, he promoted partnership with the Home Office leading to investment in several risk mitigation projects.

-Julian has extensive experience of working on international and governmental advisory boards, including the Advisory Board of the OECD International Network on the Financial Management of Large-scale Catastrophe; the CBI’s Financial Services Council; the UK’s National Preparedness Commission; the Clean Growth Leadership Network; and the Business Resilience Taskforce where he chaired the Cyber and Terrorism sub-committee on behalf of the Department for International Trade.
-He founded the International Forum of Terrorism Risk Reinsurance Pools, which now has twelve members across five continents, and is an active international advocate for the importance of public/private partnerships and international collaboration to tackle difficult-to-insure perils.
+Julian has extensive experience of working on international and governmental advisory boards.
+These include the Advisory Board of the OECD International Network on the Financial Management of Large-scale Catastrophe, the CBI’s Financial Services Council, the UK’s National Preparedness Commission, the Clean Growth Leadership Network, and the Business of Resilience Taskforce where he chairs the Cyber and Terrorism sub-committee on behalf of the Department for International Trade.
+He founded the International Forum of Terrorism Risk Reinsurance Pools, which now has fifteen members across five continents, and is an active international advocate for the importance of public/private partnerships and international collaboration to tackle difficult-to-insure perils.

 A keen golfer, Julian is a member of both the Royal Automobile Club and the Lloyd’s Golf Club.
 He is married to Rachael and lives in Sussex with his three university aged children.